The Appropriate Time

 The tone should be a concern.
 The intention should be clear.
 It should be unwavering.
 The family should definitely express concern but not sympathize with the addict.
 Sympathy is a form of agreement and can backfire by justifying the drug addiction or alcoholism.

 Without showing anger or fear, the addict should “get” that the drug abuse or alcohol abuse is known from everyone present and that he/she needs addiction treatment.
 Don’t permit family problems and life’s troubles to get the attention off the point that the addict has an addiction problem and it needs to be fixed.
 This is where the family’s preparation pays off.
-If all else fails, there is always plan B.
+If the person refuses to listen or understand, there is always plan B.